 The year 2020 was a difficult year for many countries partially due to the COVID19 pandemic.
 COVID19 not only affected the physical health of the United States, the pandemic led to a historical rise in unemployment due to the temporary, or in some cases permanent, shut down of businesses both small and large.
 In March 2020, claims for unemployment insurance benefits reach record highs, at one-point peaking at over 6.6 million claims.
 In April 2020, US unemployment reached a record high of 14.7%.
-These record numbers have tested the stability of each state’s economy and unemployment assistance programs.

 The state of Florida’s response to the COVID19 pandemic has consistently made national news.
 Following the national trend, Florida unemployment also reached a record high.
 The unemployment rate peaked at 13.8% in April 2020.
 It was not the delay in business and school shut downs or the delay in mask wearing requirements that brought my attention to the State of Florida.
 The record high unemployment rate led to record high unemployment insurance benefit claims in Florida.
 These numbers led to consistent user experience problems faced on Florida’s unemployment insurance website (connect.myflorida.com).